React Elements

 JSX elements are purely simplifications over manually invoking createElement()

 .
-They resemble HTML/XML elements, which all web developers are well-accustomed to writing, and that's what makes JSX so easy and intuitive.
+They resemble HTML/XML elements, which all web developers are well-accustomed to writing, and that's what makes JSX so easy and intuitive to work with.

 For instance, the following element,